mayank-kumar-giri/Speech-Recognizer-cum-Voice-Typing-Editor/README.md

 * You can click any of the boxes and edit their contents, like in a normal text editor at any point of time.

 * To Save the content of any box click on the corresponding `Save English/Hindi` button.
-In the `Save Transcript` pop-up, click on `Browse` to select the desired folder to save in, Enter the name of the new file you wanna save and click on `Save` to save the file.
+In the `Save Transcript` pop-up, click on `Browse` to select the desired folder to save in, enter the name of the new file you wanna save and click on `Save` to save the file.

 <p align="center">
   <img src="4.png" width="100%"/>
 </p>

-* At any point of time, clck on `Exit` to quit the application.
+* At any point of time, click on `Exit` to quit the application.